Code-Institute-Submissions/RoVsEk23-Milestone1-Project-SCC/README.md

 TECHNOLOGY –

 This a static site that was developed using HTML, CSS and Bootstrap.
 Other tools used are Google Fonts and Font Awesome.

 TESTING –

+Responsive testing was conducted on all pages as well as testing on various mobile devices and tablets suing Chrome developer tools.

 DEPLOYMENT –